Rubillex/frog-modal/README.md

 #### Header Slot

 The `header` slot is specifically designed for mobile devices when using `mobileSwipeToClose`.
 It provides a draggable area at the top of the modal that users can swipe down to close the modal.
-This is particularly useful for bottom-positioned modals on mobile devices.
+This feature is mainly used with the bottom position on mobile.

 #### Mobile Swipe to Close